 The support from the BBC involves the support of a ‘mentor’, usually this is a BBC colleague from a news or production team.
-For the past 2 years we have had the help of a news segment producer who has helped support students in developing film pieces in particular.
-There are also additional support and opportunities to get students work shared with the world, such as when the BBC Breakfast Weather crew came and did an outside broadcast all morning with the students, or this year when a BBC Radio Solent came down to interview students about their stories.
+For the past 3 years we have had the help of a news segment producer who has helped support students in developing film pieces in particular.
+There are also additional support and opportunities to get students work shared with the world, such as when the BBC Breakfast Weather crew came and did an outside broadcast all morning with the students, or when a BBC Radio Solent came down to interview students about their stories.

 On the day students experience what it takes to create either a written, radio or news film piece.
-In this way they also get to develop their ICT and media skills alongside literacy skills through learning about different camera angles through to lighting, pitch and projection of voice.
+In this way they also get to develop their ICT and media skills alongside literacy skills from learning about different camera angles, through to lighting, pitch and projection of voice.
 We upload these finished news stories to our website which is then featured on the BBC School News Website.

 Please see below the BBC School Report videos for 2018: